accordproject/techdocs/docs/example-eatapple.md

 If the condition is true, the contract proceeds by emitting a bill for the purchase of the apple.
 The employee to be billed is obtained from the contract (`contract.employee`).
-The total amount is calculated by adding the tax, which is obtained from the contract (`contract.tax`) to the purchase price, which is obtained from the request (`request.price`).
+The total amount is calculated by adding the tax, which is obtained from the contract (`contract.tax`), to the purchase price, which is obtained from the request (`request.price`).
 The calculation is done using a simple arithmetic expression (`request.price * (1.0 + contract.tax / 100.0)`).